 (d) Findings for design review permit approval for wireless towers on private property.
-The Director must approve a design review permit application to change an existing wireless tower on private property when the Director finds all of the following.
+The Director may not deny ~~and~~ design review permit application to change an existing wireless tower on private property ~~only~~ when the Director finds all of the following: The Director must approve a design review permit application to change an existing wireless tower on private property when the Director finds all of the following:

-(1) the applicant proposes a change that involves a structure constructed with all necessary permits in good standing for the sole or primary purpose of supporting FCC-licensed or authorized antennas and their associated facilities;

-- (2) the proposed change does not increase the height more than ten percent (10%) or one additional antenna array not more than 20 feet (whichever is greater) above the height that existed on February 22, 2012; - (3) the proposed change does not increase the width more than 20 feet or the tower width at the level of the appurtenance (whichever is greater); - (4) the proposed change does not involve more than the standard number of new equipment cabinets for the technology involved, not to exceed four; - (5) the proposed change does not involve excavation outside the lease or license area; - (6) the proposed change does not defeat any existing concealment elements; and - (7) the proposed change does not violate prior conditions of approval, except as may be preempted by Section 6409(a).
+- (1) the applicant proposes a change that involves a structure constructed with all necessary permits in good standing for the sole or primary purpose of supporting CommissionFCC licensed or authorized antennas and their associated facilities; - (2) the proposed change does not increase the height more than ten percent (10%) or one additional antenna array not more than 20 feet (whichever is greater) above the height that existed on February 22, 2012; - (3) the proposed change does not increase the width more than 20 feet or the tower width at the level of the appurtenance (whichever is greater) relative to the width that existed on February 22, 2012; - (4) the proposed change does not involve more than the standard number of new equipment cabinets for the technology involved, not to exceed four; - (5) the proposed change does not involve excavation outside the lease or license area; - (6) the proposed change does not defeat any existing concealment elements; and - (7) the proposed change does not appear to violate ~~a~~ prior conditions of approval except as may be preempted by Section 6409(a), based on the applicant's representations.

 (e) Findings for design review permit approval for base stations on private property.
-The Director must approve a design review permit application to change an existing base station on private property when the Director finds all of the following:
+The Director ~~may not deny~~must approve ~~and~~ design review permit application to change an existing base station on private property ~~only~~ when the Director finds all of the following: